Kangra State: Conflicts with the Mughals

-Mughal Emperor Jahangir with the help of Suraj Mal garrisoned with his troops.
+Jahangir with the help of Suraj Mal, the Maharaja of Bharatpur, garrisoned with his troops.
 Under Jahangir, Murtaza Khan the governor of Punjab was directed to conquer Kangra, but he failed on account of the jealousy and opposition of the Rajput chiefs who were associated with him.
 Then Prince Khurram was put in charge of the command.
 The siege of Kangra was pushed on for weeks.
-Supplies were cut off.
-The garrison had to live on boiled dry grass.
+Supplies were cut off and the garrison had to live on boiled dry grass.
 It was faced with death and starvation.
 After a siege of 14 months, the fort surrendered in November, 1620.
 In 1621, Jahangir visited it and ordered the slaughter of a bullock there.
 A mosque was also built within the fort of Kangra.

 The Katoch Kings repeatedly looted Mughal controlled regions, weakening the Mughal control, aiding in the decline of Mughal power, Raja Sansar Chand II succeeded in recovering the ancient fort of his ancestors, in 1789.

 State extinguished and annexed by Sikh empire

 As the Mughal power waned, many former officers of the Mughal empire took autonomous charge of the areas under their power and this situation affected Kangra.
 Meanwhile, (in 1758), Ghamand Chand, a supposed scion of the dispossessed family, attained a position of power in the Punjab plains, being appointed governor of Jalandhar by Ahmed Shah Abdali.

 Building upon this ascendency, Ghamand Chand's grandson Sansar Chand rallied an army, ousted the then ruler of Kangra, Saif Ali Khan, and gained possession of his patrimony.
-This happened in 1783, and Sansar Chand was aided by the Kanhaiya misl, one of several Sikh principalities that ruled the Punjab in that era.
+This happened in 1783, and Sansar Chand was aided by the Kanhaiya misl, one of several Sikh principalities that ruled the Punjab region in that era.
 During the campaign, Raja Sansar Chand and his mercenary force overran other nearby principalities and compelled the submission of their rulers.
-He reigned over a relatively large part of present-day Himachal Pradesh for perhaps two decades, but his ambitions brought him into conflict with the Gorkhas ruling the then nascent state of Nepal.
+He reigned over a relatively large part of present-day Himachal Pradesh for perhaps two decades, but his ambitions brought him into conflict with the Gorkha dynasty ruling the then nascent state of Nepal.

 The Gorkhas and the recently humbled hill-states allied to invade Kangra in 1806.
-The Raja was defeated and left with no territory beyond the immediate vicinity of the fortress of Kangra, which he managed to retain with the help of a small Sikh force sent to his aid by Maharaja Ranjit Singh.
+The Raja was defeated and left with no territory beyond the immediate vicinity of the fortress of Kangra, which he managed to retain with the help of a small force sent from the Sikh Empire by Maharaja Ranjit Singh.
 In this despair, the Sansar Chand treated with Ranjit Singh at Jawalamukhi in 1809.
 By that treaty, Raja Sansar Chand surrendered his (now largely notional) state to Maharaja Ranjit Singh, in return for a substantial fief to be held under the suzerainty of the latter.
 This estate consisted, in 1947, of 20 villages yielding a revenue of Rs.
 40,000/- and encompassing an area of 324 km2.
 Maharaja Ranjit Singh duly established his rule over the land; Raja Sansar Chand received in addition the estate of Lambagraon.